 One negative is that players just starting to get into the Facebook game will find it more difficult to grow a legitimate following due to an algorithm that penalizes “sales-y” content.

 Here are a few tips to make your content Facebook proof:

-- Get rid of the stock photos, your audience wants authentic content from brands.
+- Get rid of the stock photos, your target audience wants authentic content from brands.

 - Limit or eliminate text on your images.